-The integration of chemotherapy with radiation has become very important for patients with head and neck cancer that involves the lymph nodes or is locally extensive, and this approach can lead to organ preservation and increase the chance of cure for many patients.
-Breakthroughs in targeted therapy and biomarkers allow a personalized approach that can avoid the toxicities of conventional chemotherapy in some cases, and new treatments to prevent recurrence in high-risk situations are also under study.
+Our medical oncologists have unique expertise in head and neck cancers and dedicate their practice entirely to cancers of the head and neck.
+The integration of chemotherapy with radiation has become very important for patients with head and neck cancers that involve the lymph nodes or is locally extensive, and this approach can lead to organ preservation and increase the chance of cure for many patients.
+Breakthroughs in targeted therapy and biomarkers allow a personalized approach that can avoid the toxicities of conventional chemotherapy in some cases, and new treatments to prevent recurrence in high-risk situations are also being studied.
 For patients with recurrent disease, new anti-cancer drugs and immunotherapies are also available.